Siphon880gh/wp-icon-plugin/README.md

 ## Summary

-**A WordPress plugin for custom animated cursor images with a beautiful modern interface.** Upload any image through an intuitive card-based admin UI with automatic optimization to your chosen size (16-64px).
-Apply custom cursors with animations (pulse, spin, bounce, shake, glow), visual effects (blend modes, shadows), and click interactions to any page using the `[custom_cursor]` shortcode.
-Features progressive disclosure for advanced options, real-time color picker, one-click shortcode copying with visual confirmation, and a streamlined single Save Settings button for an intuitive workflow.
+**A WordPress plugin for managing multiple custom animated cursors with a beautiful gallery interface.** Create and manage unlimited cursors through an intuitive carousel-based admin UI with left/right navigation arrows.
+Each cursor can have its own image (16-64px), animations (pulse, spin, bounce, shake, glow), visual effects (blend modes, shadows), and click interactions.
+Navigate between cursors with arrow keys, create new cursors with one click, and use unique ID-based shortcodes (`[custom_cursor id="1"]`) to display specific cursors on any page.
+Features progressive disclosure, real-time color picker, and an organized gallery workflow.

 **For Developers:** See [`context.md`](context.md) for technical architecture, code flow, and extension guides.